percona/pmm-doc/docs/get-started/dbaas.md

-5. When both *Basic Options* and *Advanced Options* section icons are green, the *Create Cluster* button becomes active.
-(If inactive, check the values for fields in sections whose icon is red.)

-    Click *Create Cluster* to create your cluster.
+5. Click *Create Cluster* to create your cluster.

 6. A row appears with information on your cluster: